chaseruskin/orbit/docs/src/user/creating_targets.md

 # Creating Targets

-This section provides steps for how to potentially configure a target as well as write the script for a target.
+A target is a user-defined backend process.
+This section provides steps for ways to configure a target as well as write the script for a target.

 ### Assumptions